hanchiang/url-shortener-backend/README.md

 # Ideas
 * Horizontal scaling: application, database and cache servers
+* Performance: Retrieve keys from redis and store in memory
 * Analytics: Track the usage of URLs
   * How many redirects per day
   * Remove URL after certain period of inactivity(no redirection request)